 Heavy clips will certainly sap memory and be ‘weighty’.

-To put this into perspective, a footage, recorded by the Eufy 2 Pro camera in 2k resolution for a minute is about 11.53 MB!
-Now, with a 3 camera bundle, it doesn’t take genius to see that you’re run out of the standard 16GB eMMC sooner than later.
+To put this into perspective, the footage, recorded by the Eufy 2 Pro camera in 2k resolution for a minute is about 11.53 MB!
+Now, with a 3-camera bundle, it doesn’t take a genius to see that you’re run out of the standard 16GB eMMC sooner than later.